lguosu/game_of_life/README.md

 - Thread blocks of 16x16 threads process grid sections
 - Device memory management for efficient data transfer
 - Performance measurement to highlight GPU acceleration benefits

-## Performance Comparison

-The GPU implementation includes performance timing that displays the microseconds required for each generation.
-On sufficiently large grids, the GPU version demonstrates significant speedup compared to the CPU version due to its parallel processing capabilities.

 ## Future Work